Csabix/Juliagebra/README.md

 For some examples **DifferentialEquations** package is needed, which may downgrade your **DataStructures** package.

+Juliagebra depends on a package called [JuliaGLM](https://github.com/Csabix/JuliaGLM), which is currently not available in the official Julia package repository.

+Because of this, it is recommended, that you clone [JuliaGLM](https://github.com/Csabix/JuliaGLM) from it's official repository, then by ``` develop ```-ing it, you tell Julia, where this package is.

 ## Examples

 Scripts which showcase the use of the library can be found inside [examples/](examples/).